 The individual miner or pool who are the first to create the proof of work for a block are rewarded with transaction fees for those confirmed transactions and a subsidy of Bitcoin.
 That subsidy is made up of brand new Bitcoin which are generated through the process of mining.
 That will continue to happen until all 21 million have been mined.

 There is no guarantee that any one miner or mining pool will generate the correct integer needed to confirm a block and thereby earn the reward.
 That’s precisely why miners join pools.
-Although their reward is far smaller should they mine the next block, their chances of doing so are far greater as a collective and their return on any investment they’ve made much more likely.
+Although their reward is far smaller should they mine the next block since it’s shared among all members of the pool, the chances of earning such a reward are far greater as a collective and a return on any investment much more likely.